andrew/ultimate-awesome/README.md

 - [awesome-instruction-learning](https://github.com/RenzeLou/awesome-instruction-learning) - Papers and Datasets on Instruction Tuning and Following. ✨✨✨.
 - [Awesome-Image-Harmonization](https://github.com/bcmi/Awesome-Image-Harmonization) - A curated list of papers, code and resources pertaining to image harmonization.
 - [awesome-fetch](https://github.com/beucismis/awesome-fetch) - Command-line fetch tools for system/other information.
-- [biblioteca-espanol-gratis](https://github.com/rosepac/biblioteca-espanol-gratis) - Awesome Programación, Diseño y Tecnología: Cursos y Libros GRATIS.
 - [awesome-twitter-algo](https://github.com/igorbrigadir/awesome-twitter-algo) - The release of the Twitter algorithm, annotated for recsys.
 - [awesome-matlab-students](https://github.com/mathworks/awesome-matlab-students) - An awesome list of helpful resources for students learning MATLAB & Simulink.
 List includes tips & tricks, tutorials, videos, cheat sheets, and opportunities to learn MATLAB & Simulink.
 - [awesome-nodered](https://github.com/naimo84/awesome-nodered) - A collection of interesting nodes and resources for Node-RED.
 - [Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration. .
+- [biblioteca-espanol-gratis](https://github.com/rosepac/biblioteca-espanol-gratis) - Awesome Programación, Diseño y Tecnología: Cursos y Libros GRATIS.
 - [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
 - [awesome-roam](https://github.com/roam-unofficial/awesome-roam) - A curated list of  resources.
 - [BEM-resources](https://github.com/sturobson/BEM-resources) - Just a repo full of BEM resources.
 - [awesome-text-generation](https://github.com/ChenChengKuan/awesome-text-generation) - A curated list of recent models of text generation and application.
 - [awesome-frames](https://github.com/davidfurlong/awesome-frames) - All the best Farcaster Frames resources in one place.
 - [Awesome-Large-Multimodal-Reasoning-Models](https://github.com/HITsz-TMG/Awesome-Large-Multimodal-Reasoning-Models) - The development and future prospects of multimodal reasoning models.
+- [Awesome-Prompting-on-Vision-Language-Model](https://github.com/JindongGu/Awesome-Prompting-on-Vision-Language-Model) - This repo lists relevant papers summarized in our survey paper:  A Systematic Survey of Prompt Engineering on Vision-Language Foundation Models.
 - [Awesome-Controllable-Diffusion](https://github.com/atfortes/Awesome-Controllable-Diffusion) - Papers and resources on Controllable Generation using Diffusion Models, including ControlNet, DreamBooth, IP-Adapter.
 - [awesome-flying-fpv](https://github.com/Matthias84/awesome-flying-fpv) - Curated list of free software and hardware to build remote controlled copters and planes.
 - [awesome-phaser](https://github.com/Raiper34/awesome-phaser) - A curated list of  awesome Phaser libraries, resources and shiny things.